naikymen/klipper-homing-extruder/README.md

 Follow the discussion over at Klipper's forum: <https://klipper.discourse.group/t/12249>

+What you can expect:

+- Expect spending some time tinkering a bit and asking for help, it will then hopefully work just fine.
+- The latest release should be functional, but you are still likely to find bugs lurking in my modifications.
+[Ask for help](https://klipper.discourse.group/t/12249) or raise an issue if you find any.
+- Many 3D-printer features in klipper are not tested (e.g. bed meshing) and most kinematics are not adapted (e.g. polar).

 Critical limitations: you should know this beforehand.

 - Only the **cartesian** kinematic has been adapted.
 Others could be without much work, this is a good place for contributions.